laravel/docs/validation.md

 		// The blog post is valid, store in database...
 	}

 As you can see, we simply pass the incoming HTTP request and desired validation rules into the `validate` method.
+Again, if the validation fails, the proper response will automatically be generated.
+If the validation passes, our controller will continue executing normally.

 #### Displaying The Validation Errors